thasave14/mcp-snippets/event/README.md

 # Event System
 Sadly the hexeption github repo "hex's-event-system" has been removed, so I decided to create another event system created entirely by myself.
-The code is by hideri, I made only small changes https://github.com/Foreheadchann/Event-System.
+The code is by hideri (https://github.com/Foreheadchann/Event-System), I made only small changes.
 It is a lightweight event system, made to boost fps.

 # How to use:
 How to register a class